day8/re-frame/README.md

 ### Components Like Templates?

-A `component` like `greet` is like the templates you'd find in Django, Rails, Express or Mustache -- it maps data to HTML -- except for two massive differences:
+A `component` like `greet` is like the templates you'd find in Django, Rails, Handlebars or Mustache -- it maps data to HTML -- except for two massive differences:
 - you have the full power of ClojureScript available to you (generating a Clojure data structure).
 The downside is that these are not "designer friendly" HTML templates.
 - these components are reactive.
 When their input Signals change, they are automatically rerun, producing new Hiccup (fresh DOM!).
 Reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.